Resources Vegetation Ecology Group

-Students and guests are welcome to practice their plant determination skills and expand their knowledge of the native flora on the plant education trail in the Campus Grüental gardens.
+Students and guests are welcome to practice their plant determination skills and expand their knowledge of the native flora on the plant education trail in the gardens of Campus Grüental.
 Using a free interactive app, you can locate and learn about the species covered by the Swiss Field Botany Certificates "Bellis" and "Iris" along various thematic learning trails.

-The forest edge page provides information about the ecological enhancement of forest edges in Switzerland.
+The forest edge page provides information about the ecological restoration of forest edges in Switzerland.

 Large international vegetation-plot databases are an important tool for vegetation ecologists.
 We are currently developing a national Swiss vegetation-plot database.

 - Global Index of Vegetation-Plot Databases (GIVD) (the meta-database of all vegetation-plot databases)